rockrockinit/property-value-app/README.md

 ##Overview

 This application works responsively on both mobile and desktop browsers.
-It utilizes the [Google Maps API](https://developers.google.com/maps/documentation/javascript/) for its address autocomplete lookup feature.
+It utilizes the [Google Maps API](https://developers.google.com/maps/documentation/javascript/) for its address autocomplete and the [RPR Broker AVM Widget](https://vimeo.com/115294913) for its property value lookups.
 I did this project pro bono for a colleague of mine so he could have an online presence and collect potential leads.
 The application consists of the 3 steps shown below.

 [![Mobile Screenshot](http://www.edrodriguez.com/adam/img/readme/screens.png)](http://www.edrodriguez.com/adam/)